wp-plugins/membermouse-addon-for-wp-courseware/readme.txt

 2. This is the actual configuration screen where you can select courses that will be associated with a particular bundles

 == Changelog ==

+= 1.1 =
+* New: Added the ability to retroactively enroll students to a course when adding a new course to an existing product.
+* New: Added automatic enrollment support for both bundles and membership levels.

 = 1.0 =
 * Initial release